JessBonanno/JessBonanno/README.md

 ### Thanks for stopping by! 👋
 ### I'm a fullstack developer.
 I enjoy working with others as well as teaching/helping when the opportunity arises.

-- 🔭 I’m graduating from Lambda School next month!
+- 🔭 I’m a Lambda School Graduate
 - 🌱 I’m in love with learning and always hungry for more
 - 👯 I’m looking for my first fulltime software engineer career
 - 🤔 I’m looking for help with... see above! 😄